Ms. Deborah E. Louis, Ph.D.

 For the past sixty years, my life has been a part of the psyche and psychology of the American teacher in public education and, particularly, the English language arts classroom.
 I was born in the 1950s to high school teachers: my mother taught high school English language arts; my father was a P.E. teacher, coach, football official, and basketball referee.
 At ten, I was hired by my father every summer for the next twelve years as a swimming instructor to students ranging from two years old to seventy.
 At twenty-two, I lost my mother; at thirty-two, my father.
 So my journey continued without the two greatest teachers in my life.

 I was educated by teachers and professors in the 1960s,70s, 80s, and 90s, and the first decade of the 21st century.

 In 1989, I began my career in education as a high school teacher.
 Until the fall of 2006, I taught On-Level, Pre-AP, and AP English to freshman, sophomore, junior, and senior students of diverse ethnicity with a variety of learning styles.
 Over the course of fifteen years as a classroom teacher, I also had the opportunity to work with great colleagues in the following positions:

 - Lead AP English Instructor

-Next to being in a classroom full of students or teachers, Deborah most loves developing programs, coordinating workshops and institutes, and modeling effective lessons in the classroom.
+Next to being in a classroom full of students or teachers, I most love developing programs, coordinating workshops and institutes, and modeling effective lessons in the classroom.

-Deborah has a B.B.A. in Marketing from the University of Texas at Austin (1980), an M.A. in English with Emphasis in Classical Rhetoric from The University of North Texas in Denton (1996), and an M.A.
+I’ve been fortunate to earn a B.B.A. in Marketing from the University of Texas at Austin (1980), an M.A. in English with Emphasis in Classical Rhetoric from The University of North Texas in Denton (1996), and an M.A.
 (2009) and Ph.D.
 (2013) in Humanities from Pacifica Graduate Institute in Carpinteria, California.
-She resides in Dallas, Texas.
+I live in Dallas, Texas.